matusnovak/homelab/docs/content/tutorial/3_configuration.md

 #### FILEBROWSER_MEDIA

 (example: `/mount/external/share`) The path to to use for FileBrowser.
 The FileBrowser can be used to upload or download files from this path.
+Make sure this folder belongs to the user 1000 and group 1000.
+Running `sudo chown 1000:1000 /mount/external/share` and `sudo chmod 755 /mount/external/share` will do it.

 #### CLOUDFLARED_IP